MED Dialogues

 Abdallah Bou Habib

-Minister of Foreign Affairs and Emigrants
+Minister of Foreign Affairs and Emigrants, Lebanon

 Over the last two years, Lebanon has faced multiple and intertwined challenges within a political, economic and financial crisis further exacerbated by the Covid-19 pandemic and the Beirut Port explosion.
 Liquidity problems, poor energy and healthcare infrastructures, continuous shortage of essential goods, and simmering tensions in domestic politics have stood out among the challenges that the new government is currently engaged with.
 Formed in the aftermath of a 13-month power vacuum, the cabinet has been tasked with addressing the dire socio-economic effects of this multi-faceted crisis, while preparing the ground for the next general elections scheduled for March 2022.